kcenon/common_system/README.md

 - Result<T> is 400x faster than exceptions in error paths
 - IExecutor is 53x faster than std::async for high-frequency tasks
 - Event bus scales linearly with subscriber count
+- GlobalLoggerRegistry is thread-safe with O(1) logger access

 [⚡ Full Benchmarks →](docs/BENCHMARKS.md)